Assessment & Reporting

 If you would like to know more about our GCSE target setting please see the short video at the foot of this page.

-- There are 4 assessment weeks per year [please see the school calendar for dates].
+- There are 4 assessment weeks per year [please see the school calendar for dates] with each group year taking assessments in two of the four weeks.
 Subject teachers will set an assessment in each assessment week.
 The assessments may take a variety of forms.
 These assessments will be structured like a GCSE paper.

 - In each report students will receive attainment grades - this is the grade that the student has achieved in their latest assessment.